 Impact Triggers are the simplest part of the Impact system to extend.
 You do not necessarily need to inherit from any class, but the ImpactTriggerBase class has properties and functions that you may find useful.

 A key part of a trigger's job is generating Interaction Data.
-Interaction Data is a data structure that contains various information about an interaction like velocity, normal, the objects that were involved, etc. In your custom trigger, you will need to createan object that implements the IInteractionData interface, and send this data to one or more objects that implement the IImpactObject interface via one of these methods:
+Interaction Data is a data structure that contains various information about an interaction like velocity, normal, the objects that were involved, etc. In your custom trigger, you will need to create a class that implements the IInteractionData interface, and send this data to the Impact Manager via one of these methods:

 - ProcessInteraction – Process an interaction for a single interaction event such as a collision.